-Michigan is a multi-species fishing paradise, with it’s vast array of Great Lakes and inland angling opportunities.
+What are the best places to fish in Michigan?
+The place is a paradise, with it’s vast array of Great Lakes and inland angling opportunities.
 It’s never a dull day in the Wolverine State, especially in spring when the fish are up shallow chasing baitfish.

-These are a few of the best places to fishing right now according to the state’s top guide, Captain Ben Wolfe:
+These are a few of the best places to fish right now according to the state’s top guide, Captain Ben Wolfe:

 Michigan walleye fishing is heating up right now.
 With fish in various stages of post-spawn, anglers are trolling, casting and jigging their way into solid numbers of fish.

 The inland lakes around Traverse City are walleye hotspots, as well as Leelanau Lake, Long and Mitchell to the north.